Make tax time easier with our End-of-Year-Organizer

 Breed

 The influence of breed on gestation length is a significant factor in cattle reproduction.
-Different breeds have evolved with varying gestation periods due to genetic factors and selective breeding over time.
+Different breeds have evolved with their own unique gestation periods thanks to genetics and selective breeding over time.

 Calf Gender